Recent stories relating to TS Eliot

 The “birthday celebration of poetry and music” featured Harold Pinter and Suzanne Bertish reading from Eliot’s poetry; a performance of a John Dankworth setting of Sweeney Agonistes; and performances by the English Chamber Choir and musicians of the Park Lane Group.
 And along with readings from Old Possum’s Book of Practical Cats, “vibrant choruses” were sung from “Andrew Lloyd-Webber’s dynamic musical” Cats, which had opened in 1981.

-Priced at £175, the poster is for sale here.
+Priced at £175, the poster has since been sold.

 ———————————————————————————————————-